progressivetech/com.jlacey.electoral/README.md

 There are two types of Scheduled jobs.

-#### Recurring jobs
+#### Recurring job

-If you would like to run a job on a regular schedule to add district information to your contacts that do not already have it, you can use the "Electoral API - District Lookup" job.
+If you would like to run a job on a regular schedule to add district information to your contacts that do not already have it, choose the recurring job.

-Under **Administration menu » System Settings » Scheduled Jobs** you will find a job titled *Electoral API - Districts Lookup*.
+Under **Administration menu » System Settings » Scheduled Jobs** enable *Electoral API - Lookup districts for all contacts*.
 By enabling this job, CiviCRM will populate the districts of all contacts whose addresses meet the criteria specified on the Settings page.
-Default is 100 contacts a day.
 You can optionally set the parameters `limit`, `update`, or `groups` for example:

 ```
 limit=100